 In any particular year there may be events which will affect the passenger journey numbers for one or other operator.
 One such event is industrial action.
 In 2017 Bus Éireann services did not operate for 21 days in March and April due to industrial action.
 Iarnród Éireann had two days of industrial action in November 2017 along with a number of stoppages associated with the Bus Éireann dispute.
 2017 also saw the arrival of ex-hurricane Ophelia which disrupted most public transport services for at least one day with Luas not operating for a second day due to damage caused during the largest storm to hit Ireland in almost 50 years.
+Extreme weather events also impacted on 2018 figures, with the onset of Storm Emma in March, resulting in the cancellation of services over a number of days.

 In 2016 Luas lost 12 days due to industrial action and Dublin Bus lost six days.
-For Bus Éireann there was no PSO bus services operated on two days in May both in 2013 and in 2015 while Dublin Bus had no PSO bus services for three days in August 2013 and two days in May 2015. larnród Éireann had two days of industrial action in August 2014 and a three hour stoppage during the morning peak in October 2015.
-These industrial actions have had a dampening effect on the passenger journeys for the operators in the relevant year.
+For Bus Éireann there was no PSO bus services operated on two days in May both in 2013 and in 2015 while Dublin Bus had no PSO bus services for three days in August 2013 and two days in May 2015.
+Iarnród Éireann had two days of industrial action in August 2014 and a three hour stoppage during the morning peak in October 2015.
+This industrial action would have a dampening effect on the passenger journeys for the operators in the relevant year.

-Figure 1.1: PSO Public Transport Passenger Journeys, 2010-2017 larnród Éireann
+Figure 1.2: 2018 PSO Passenger